 As one of their denominations put it officially, ‘Grace means the ‘must’ has been replaced from the law with a ‘may’.
 Isn’t that denomination really saying, ‘You need not keep The 10 Commandments to receive salvation’, but you may keep it, if you wish’?
 Now, why should I bother to keep the impossible 7th and 8th and the 10th commandments if I can enter through the pearly gates by just keeping the other seven less difficult ones.
 But again, why I should bother to keep any of them if I can still receive the crown of life purely on the basis of grace and not because of my keeping the law.

-On the minorstream, we have churches that say that absolutely all the commandments given by Moses must be inviolably kept – even the one that says you should not enjoy lobster and oysters – and breaking a single one of them will disqualify a person from the Kingdom of God.
-I once belonged to this category of churches, and was such a fanatical keeper of The 10 Commandments, especially the Sabbath, that I couldn’t get a decent job anywhere because I wanted Saturday off so I could keep it holy.
+On the minorstream, we have churches that say that absolutely all the commandments given by Moses must be inviolably kept – even the one that says you should not enjoy lobster and oysters – and that breaking a single one of them will disqualify a person from the Kingdom of God.
+I once belonged to this category of churches, and was such a fanatical keeper of The 10 Commandments, especially the Sabbath, that I couldn’t get a decent job anywhere because I wanted seventh day off so I could keep it holy.
 Even occasionally breaking the least of the least commandment gave me terrifying thoughts that I might have disqualified to receive rulership of even one city when my Lord comes to reward his servants.
 God delivered me from the curse of legalism, and just as mercifully, he also delivered me from falling into the gracious pit at the other end of the Christian trench of beliefs.

 So, are Christians bound to keep The 10 Commandments?
 Should they keep all of them or only those they think would help them be better Christians?